LayoutFormer++: Conditional Graphic Layout Generation via Constraint Serialization and Decoding Space Restriction: Experiments

-\emph{Maximum Intersection over Union} (mIoU) measures the similarity between the generated layouts and the real layouts, where the similarity is based on the averaged IoU of bounding boxes.
-We use the same implementation as the previous work~\citep{layoutgan++}.
+\emph{Maximum Intersection over Union} (mIoU) measures the similarity between the generated layouts and the real layouts, which is based on the averaged IoU of bounding boxes.
+We use the same implementation as \cite{LayoutGAN++}.

-\emph{Alignment} (Align.) measures whether the elements in a generated layout are well-aligned.
-We modify the original metric~\citep{attributelayoutgan} by normalizing it by the number of elements.
+\emph{Alignment} (Align.) measures whether the elements are well-aligned.
+We modify the metric from \cite{attributelayoutgan} by normalizing it by the number of elements.

-\emph{Overlap} measures the abnormal overlap area between elements in a generated layout.
-We improve the metric from previous work~\citep{attributelayoutgan} by ignoring the elements that serve as a background or padding, e.g., list item, card, background and modal on RICO.
+\emph{Overlap} measures the abnormal overlap area between elements.
+We improve the metric from \cite{attributelayoutgan} by ignoring the elements that serve as a background or padding, e.g., card, background and modal on RICO.

 \emph{Frechet Inception Distance} (FID) describes the distribution difference between real and generated layouts.
-Following the practice of previous work~\citep{layoutgan++}, we train a neural network to convert the layouts into representative features and then calculate the distribution difference based on learned features.
+Following \cite{LayoutGAN++}, we train a neural network to convert the layouts into representative features and then calculate the distribution difference based on learned features.

+\emph{Constraint Violation Rate} (Vio.\%) measures the rate of the violated constraints.
+We follow the implementation of \cite{LayoutGAN++} for Gen-R. For other tasks, we calculate Vio.\% by dividing the number of the violated constraints by the total number of constraints for all the evaluated layouts.

+Among the above metrics, mIoU, Align., Overlap and FID evaluate the generation quality, and Vio.\% evaluate the constraint satisfaction.
+A larger value for mIoU indicates better performance, while smaller values for other metrics indicate better performance.

+\textbf{Implementation Details.} We implement LayoutFormer++ by PyTorch~\cite{PyTorch}.
+The model is trained using the Adam optimizer~\cite{Adam} with NVIDIA V100 GPUs.
+For Transformer blocks, we use $8$ layers, $8$ heads for multi-attention, $512$ embedding dimensions and $2048$ feed-forward dimensions.
+Other hyper-parameters, e.g., the batch size, the learning rate, and the threshold $\theta$ in decoding space restriction, are tuned to achieve the best performance on the validation set\footnote{Details of the hyper-parameters can be find in supplemental material.}.
+For Gen-R, following CLG-LO~\cite{LayoutGAN++}, we randomly sample $10\%$ element relationships as the input.
+For refinement, following RUITE~\cite{RUITE}, we synthesize the input by adding random noise to the position and size of each element, which is sampled from a normal distribution with the mean $0$ and the standard variance $0.01$.